 Trying out new revision techniques can keep you engaged in your work.
 Even if you don’t fancy revising alongside other people, you could ask friends for their revision ideas and make time for sharing these.

-We’ve got plenty of revision and exam tips in our academic skills collection, located on the first floor of the Laidlaw Library.
+We’ve got plenty of revision, exam and assessment tips in our academic skills collection, located on the first floor of the Laidlaw Library.
 We’re also currently accepting recommendations for extending the collection, so if you have found a book that has helped you then let us know here.

 Finally, whatever techniques you use to revise, make sure that you plan your revision time carefully.
 We’d suggest switching topics at intervals to keep your mind fresh and interested, so factor that into your planning too.
 There isn’t a magic formula for revision, but making and sticking to a realistic revision plan will give you a great head start.